 Cooker Base and Heating Element

-You can wipe this down with a damp cloth--after unplugging it, please--but don't get it wet.
+You can wipe this down with a damp microfiber cloth or paper towel--after unplugging it, please--but don't get it wet.
 I hope it goes without saying that this piece should never ever go into the dishwasher, but just in case: Don't put the base and heating element into the dishwasher.

 Inner Pot and Steam Rack

 This part you can put into the dishwasher since both are dishwasher safe stainless steel.
-You can also hand wash it, or place a cup of vinegar inside for five minutes, then rinse thoroughly.
+You can also hand wash it with dish soap, or place a cup of vinegar inside for five minutes, then rinse thoroughly.
+The stainless steel inner pot fits perfectly in the dishwasher with your other cookware.

-You can run the lid through the dishwasher on the top rack, but it's best to remove the sealing ring and anti-block shield so that the lid gets clean all the way through.
+You can run the lid through the top rack of the dishwasher but it's best to remove the sealing ring and anti-block shield so that the lid gets clean all the way through.
+Reassembling this is easy too.

-You want to make sure that the steam release valve and float valve are completely clean.
+You want to make sure that the quick release steam release valve and float valve are completely clean.
 These items are another bad place for food particles to get stuck; if these valves are blocked, the Instant Pot sealing isn't as effective.
 Since it's a pressure cooker, an ineffective seal on the steam valve means the machine doesn't work properly.
+A simple scrub with warm soapy water is all it needs.

 Hand wash the silicone ring with soapy water or in the dishwasher.
 Make sure it's completely dry before you put it back in place in the lid.
-You can also soak the ring in white vinegar to help remove any food odors.
+You can also soak the ring in white vinegar to help remove any food odors or help with any discoloration.

 Hand wash with warm, soapy water, then dry with a soft cloth before you put it back in place.